open-sauced/intro/05-how-to-contribute-to-open-source.md

    - Using the CLI tool.
    - Manually editing the `.all-contributorsrc` file.

-   Although adding yourself to the guest book with the CLI tool is simpler, we recommend you to manually editing the file to get more experience adding and committing your changes, creating pull requests and pull request reviews.
+   Although adding yourself to the guest book with the CLI tool is simpler, we recommend manually editing the file to get more experience adding and committing your changes, creating pull requests, and pull request reviews.
 Below, you'll find the directions for each method:

    **CLI Tool**